Skip navigation

 • The architecture provides a lot of runtime flexibility; programs can adapt their communication patterns at runtime.

-• The architecture is consistent with the restrictions of Ada's Ravenscar profile.
+• The architecture is consistent with the restrictions of Ada's Jorvik profile.

 CubedOS also has some significant disadvantages over more customized solutions: